oak-security/stylusport/handbook/src/errors-events.md

 Program log: 0x0, 0x0, 0x0, 0x10, 0x78
 ```

-In addition to the logging facilities provided by `solana_program::log`, Anchor provides macros to reduce the boilerplate in emiting structured events via the underlying `sol_log_data` function:
+In addition to the logging facilities provided by `solana_program::log`, Anchor provides macros to reduce the boilerplate in emitting structured events via the underlying `sol_log_data` function:

 ```rust
 #[event]